Definitions

 About

-The Chinese character 貔 is a phono-semantic compound.
-Its left radical, 豸, classifies it as a beast or mythological creature, while the right component, 毗, provides its phonetic value.
-It is most commonly seen in the compound 貔貅, the name of a fierce mythical beast thought to repel evil and attract wealth.
-In ancient texts, 貔 could refer to a fierce animal, possibly a leopard or bear, and by extension, came to describe brave troops in a military context.
-This structure, a beast classifier paired with a phonetic element, identifies the character in both legendary and martial writings, and it has no separate simplified form.
+The Chinese character is a phono-semantic compound: its left radical marks it as a beast or mythological creature, and the right component gives the sound.
+Most commonly, it appears in the compound 貔貅, a fierce mythological beast that wards off evil spirits and attracts wealth.
+In ancient texts, also referred to a fierce wild animal, perhaps a leopard or bear, and by extension, brave and fierce troops in military contexts.
+The character has no simplified form.

 Etymology Hide